nathanieltagg/Argo/README.md

-`apache` contains files useful for configuring an apache reverseproxy `index.js` is the main code for serving event data `browser.js` is the main code for serving the file browser `configuration.js` includes default configuration, and will load `config.js` to override those settings.
+`apache` contains files useful for configuring an apache reverseproxy `index.js` is the main code for serving event data `browser.js` is the main code for serving the file browser `configuration.js` includes default configuration, and will load `config.js` to override those settings.git pu

 # About
 This code was written by Nathaniel Tagg (nathaniel.tagg@gmail.com) and with contributions from undergraduate students, including Jiyu Li, Phillip Kellogg, Curtis Brown, Molly Clairemont, Jack Brangham, and Erin Cochran.